jinkal26/Password-checker/README.md

-# Password-checker
+#  Password Strength Checker

-A simple python tool to check password strength and generate secure passwords.
+A simple Python tool to:
+- Check the strength of a password
+- Generate strong random passwords python password_strength_checker.py